lgalaz/fullstack-javascript/react/Error_Boundaries/explanation.md

 Error boundaries catch JavaScript errors in rendering, lifecycle methods, and constructors of their child components.
 They prevent a whole app crash.

+Lifecycle methods are class component methods that run at key points like mount, update, and unmount (for example, `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`).
+The function component equivalent is using `useEffect` (and `useLayoutEffect`) to run logic on mount/update and to perform cleanup on unmount.
+Note: error boundaries only exist as class components today, so their own lifecycle methods are class-based.

 ## Creating an Error Boundary

-Error boundaries must be class components. `ErrorBoundary` is not built-in; it is your own class component that you define and then reuse.
+Error boundaries must be class components.
+The class name is not special; `ErrorBoundary` is just a common convention and could be `MyErrorBoundary` or `MyError`.
 It is a pattern to isolate parts of the UI so a failure does not crash the entire app.
+An error boundary is a class component that implements `static getDerivedStateFromError` and/or `componentDidCatch`. `getDerivedStateFromError` lets you render a fallback UI, and `componentDidCatch` lets you log/report the error.

 ```javascript
 class ErrorBoundary extends React.Component {